splunk/splunk-sdk-python/splunklib/ai/README.md

         await agent.invoke(...)
 ```

-**Note**: Input schemas can only be used by subagents, not by regular agents.
+> **Note**: Input schemas can only be used by subagents, not by regular agents.
 When invoking agents with external data, see [Security](#security) for guidance on how to do this safely.

+> **Note**: Subagents with an `input_schema` receive their input via `invoke_with_data`, which separates instructions from data and reduces the risk of prompt injection.
+Subagents without an `input_schema` receive their input as a plain message, which provides weaker injection resistance - use them with caution when the supervisor may pass untrusted data.

 ## Middleware